ClimateCompatibleGrowth/guidelines/_posts/2022-03-23-teaching-material.md

 ### Version control

 Version control keeps track of changes and modifications to the teaching material, ensures that each new modification is traceable through a unique ID and allows the teachers to move seamlessly between versions (current and past), with no risk of losing information.
+Semantic versioning can be used to identify different versions of a piece of teaching material (e.g. an exercise that is revised every year can be successively published as version 0, 1.0, 2.0, etc after each annual major revision).

 For more information, see the [Version Control practice]()